Singular Vectors of Sums of Rectangular Random Matrices and Optimal Estimators of High-Rank Signals: The Extensive Spike Model: The Singular Value Decomposition of Sums of Rectangular Matrices

 Note that given the definition in \ref{eq-HCIZ-main}, it is straightforward to see that $I^R\lr{\bm v}=I^Y\lr{\bm v} I^X\lr{\bm v}$, and thus $H^R\lr{\bm t}=H^Y\lr{\bm t} + H^X\lr{\bm t}$.
 Therefore, we have established the additivity of the block $\xr$-transform as well.

-We next substitute the result for $I^X\lr{\bm v}$ back into the Gaussian integral over $\bm v$ \eqref{eq-main-gaussian-integral}, and then introduce another pair of integration variables, $\hat{\bm t}$, in order to decouple $\bm v$ from its block-wise norms, $\bm t$.
+Continuing with the derivation of the subordination relation \eqref{eq-subordination-main}, we next substitute the result for $I^X\lr{\bm v}$ back into the Gaussian integral over $\bm v$ \eqref{eq-main-gaussian-integral}, and then introduce another pair of integration variables, $\hat{\bm t}$, in order to decouple $\bm v$ from its block-wise norms, $\bm t$.
 Performing the Gaussian integral we find

 with